Cayra19/Chat_App/README.md

 First, compile and run the Server.java file to start the server:

-javac GUIServer.java java GUIServer
+to compile:- javac GUIServer.java <br/> to run:- java GUIServer

 Then compile and run the Client.java file to launch the client:

-javac ChatApp.java java ChatApp
+to compile:- javac ChatApp.java <br/> to run:- java ChatApp

 **Usage**